 N2 fixation rates varied from 4 to 238 nM N h−1, while carbon uptake rate ranged between 16 and 1628 nM C h−1 (Figure 5).

 Heterotrophs contributed up to 52% to the total N2 fixation (estimated from light and dark incubations, assuming light incubations correspond to phototrophic and dark to heterotrophic).

 Based on the higher N2 fixation values at the surface for dark incubation, we hypothesize that heterotrophic fixers dominantly (about 52% of total N2 fixation is by heterotrophs) play an important role in fixing N2.

-Copyright: © 2019 Kumar, Singh, Rengaswamy and T..
+Copyright © 2019 Kumar, Singh, Ramesh and Nallathambi.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.